benf93/Quick-Change-Trader/README.md

 middle mouse: paste
 return: submit
 up/down: history
-/es for futures or OCC for options
+/ES etc for minis or OCC for options
-ESC/return sometimes/click outside panel: close
+ESC/return sometimes/click outside panel: close most panels

 also AHK V2 script to move instrument in chart under mouse with ctrl+t
 good for chart trading or to move lots of options over.